dmcginley/project1_yoga_site/README.md

 - HTML
 <https://validator.w3.org/>

-After a few errors I went back to the code and researched the fixes using Google or Stack overflow to find the solution.
+After a few errors I went back to the code and researched the fixes through a web serch or on Stack overflow to find the solution.
 For example I had a problem with the "quote section"  *< picture > < source srcset...* were the error was showing I had to have a "sizes" along with the "source".

+On final run the "Document checking completed.
+No errors or warnings to show" in the four pages.

 - CSS
 <https://jigsaw.w3.org/css-validator/>

-Passed with no errors in the code.
+No Error Found in the three CSS pages

 ### Manual Testing